Christian Counseling

 • Integrating biblical values into therapy goals

 Clients are never pressured into faith integration, and therapy is tailored to each person’s comfort level, background, and goals.
+Read more about What we mean by Christian Counseling and What we don’t mean.

 Bible with You are Loved on the cover